 If you sell ebooks, then likely you and your customer will expect that they can read it from now on.
-Your customer is not going to expect to suddenly not be able to read the documents they have purchased.
+Your customer is not going to expect to suddenly not be able to read the ebooks they have purchased after a certain time period has passed.
 So most of the time you are just going to license a customer to read your information forever.

 With magazines, reports and regular publications, customers expect to be able to read any document that they were entitled to during their subscription period and to read them forever after purchase.
 Like ebooks, you probably need to set the document expiry date to never so that people who have paid for a particular document can use it.

-Although there are features in Safeguard PDF Security that allow you to suspend customers it’s not likely that you will need to use them since most subscription services are paid for up-front.
+Although there are features in Safeguard PDF Security that allow you to suspend customers (and therefore revoke their access), it’s not likely that you will need to use them since most subscription services are paid for up-front.

 Measure and analyze customer usage

 If you need to see how your documents are being used, or need report information, then try Safeguard Enterprise PDF DRM.

 With Safeguard Enterprise you can log who viewed and/or printed your documents, when and where, and how many times.

 You can generate user, document, publication, and system activity reports (e.g. list of users that can access document X, list of expired users, documents viewed/printed over the last month and by whom).